MatteoMagnini/distributed-systems-python-101/content/language/_generator.md

 Why on Earth they decided to use `//` for integer division if `**` is for exponentiation?

-One would have expected `//` to be for root extraction, right?
+One would have expected `//` to be for root extraction, but it is not.

 ---